HIV Prevention

 It is easy to get an HIV test; and anyone who is sexually active should test regularly for HIV.

 HIV testing is free and confidential.
-You can get a test at your local sexual health clinic or order a home testing kit delivered to your door, or you can come to Trade during office hours, and we will give you a rapid HIV test with results available in 20 minutes.
+You can get a test at your local sexual health clinics or order a home testing kit delivered to your door.
+See the options below.

 Knowing you HIV status puts you in control of your health and means you can access the medical treatment you need to stay healthy, if you have HIV.
 Most of the time, HIV is transmitted by someone who doesn’t know they have it.
 Testing and knowing your HIV status helps you stay healthy and protects your partners.